~Tsoureki Greek Easter Bread~

 - Dissolve the yeast in the warm milk; make sure the milk isn’t too hot.
 Add a 1/2 cup of flour and 1 tablespoon of white sugar.
 Cover with plastic wrap and set aside.
 Make sure the yeast is bubbling and foamy.

 - In a large saucepan, melt the butter over very low heat.
-Stir in the sugar, orange zest, and lemon zest, juice from orange and lemon, cardamom, and mahlab.
+Stir in the sugar, orange zest, and lemon zest, juice of orange and lemon, cardamom, and mahlab.
 Remove from heat and whisk in the beaten eggs.
 Let it cool slightly.

 - Add your yeast mixture to a mixing bowl.
-Add in your butter, sugar and egg mixture.
+Add your butter, sugar and egg mixture.
 When I used my mixer, I placed it on low speed to add in the flour slowly.
 Keep adding and your dough will be quite wet but smooth dough.

-- Place dough in bowl and let it rise until doubled in a warm place.
+- Place dough in the bowl and let it rise until doubled in a warm place.
 I would say from a 1 1/2 to 2 hours.

 - Turn the dough out on to a well-floured counter and punch down.
 You will need to keep sprinkling the dough with flour to keep it from sticking.
 The dough will still be wet.

 - Separate your dough into 4 equal parts.
 Shape into rounds and allow resting for ten to 15 minutes.
 Now divide each dough into 3 pieces.
 Roll each piece out to long cords that are about a foot long.
-(See pictures below.)
 Braid the three ropes together to form a braided loaf.
 Place the braids on baking sheets to rise again.

 - Once the dough has risen to double, brush the dough with the egg wash and you can place blanched almonds on top or even sesame seeds.
 Gently press in a red egg towards the top part of the bread.